 Taigh Na Mara was formerly known as The Peachey’s, having been purpose built as a bed and breakfast in 2002 by Dale and Yvonne Peachey.
 This beautiful home was architecturally designed, with much thought being given to the layout of the house as a bed and breakfast.
 The two guest bedrooms located at one end of the house are spacious and sunny, with their own bathrooms, private entrances, and outdoor seating areas.
 The lounge, dining and kitchen areas offer an open and welcoming feel, and lead out to a covered outdoor seating and barbecue area that can be used all year round.
 The shared lounge has a cosy wood fire for winter, and a piano that guests are welcome to play.
 Mementoes from Carol’s travels can be seen throughout the lounge.
 Your host’s rooms are located at the other end of the house.

 Your host at Taigh Na Mara is Carol Blair.
 Carol was born in the Orkney Islands off the north of Scotland and chose the name for the Bed and Breakfast in acknowledgement of her Scottish heritage.
 While having mostly lived in Auckland until moving to the Coromandel in February 2015, Carol is no stranger to Kuaotunu, her parents having lived here for nearly 30 years.
 Her great passions in life are travel and cooking.
 She has travelled extensively, taking in cooking courses whenever the opportunity presented itself and is thrilled to now be able to share this with others, in a corner of the world that she feels is hard to beat.
 Gardening and kayaking are other keen interests and Taigh Na Mara also allows her to indulge in these activities.
 Carol is a social worker by profession and has worked particularly in the fields of health, and loss and grief.
-She is also a trained massage therapist, and celebrant and is planning on offering these services in this new venture.
 Carol would love to welcome you to Taigh Na Mara and share what she and this very special part of the world have to offer.